sewmyheadon/dev-wp-config/README.md

 1. Use this `wp-config.php` file instead of the default WordPress `wp-config.php` file.
 1. If you need to develop locally, copy/create a `local-config.php` file and drop it in the WordPress install's root directory.
 1. If you need to develop locally and use a *remote database*, copy/create a `remote-config.php` file and drop it in the WordPress install and make sure there's no active `local-config.php` file.
-1. If you're using git, or another version control system, include `wp-config.php` in your repository, but ignore both local-config.php and remote-config.php.
+1. If you're using git, or another version control system, include `wp-config.php` in your repository, but you'll probably want to ignore both 'local-config.php' and 'remote-config.php' if you're deploying from your repository.

-> With great power, comes great responsibility.

 ----

 ### Why should I use this?
 Really, if you're asking, you probably shouldn't.
 If you're struggling with switching between local and remote environments, this may help.

+> With great power, comes great responsibility.

+### Version
+0.1.0

 ### Credits
-+ Based on [Mark Jaquith's](https://github.com/markjaquith) ] blog post entitled ["WordPress local dev tips: DB & plugins"](http://markjaquith.wordpress.com/2011/06/24/wordpress-local-dev-tips/).  **Thanks Mark!**
++ Based on [Mark Jaquith's](https://github.com/markjaquith) blog post entitled ["WordPress local dev tips: DB & plugins"](http://markjaquith.wordpress.com/2011/06/24/wordpress-local-dev-tips/).  **Thanks Mark!**